 Search, where you can find foods, meals, and recipes by their name, is the default search experience.

-On the All tab, search results are organized into three categories:
+On the All tab, search results are organized into four categories:

 Recent contains your 500 most recently logged foods, meals, and recipes presented in the serving size that you most recently logged.
 By default, only 5 items are displayed, and you can reveal more by tapping "Show more results."
 If no recent items match your query, this section will be hidden in your search results.